wmhilton-stoplight/platform-docs/2.-workspaces/teams.md

 Adding a team to a project will give all team members access to that project with the selected role permissions.

-> **Note**: If a user belongs to multiple teams with different project permissions, the user will have the highest project permissions assigned to them.
+> **Note**: If a user belongs to multiple teams with different project permissions, the user will have the highest permissions assigned to them.
+See [Manage Project Access](l.project-access.md#manage-project-permissions) for details.

 There are three ways to add a team to a project: